Introduction to Sabbath or Sunday Worship Series

 Introduction to Saturday or Sunday Worship

 He created all things good for His creations and pleasurable for Himself.
-He is pleased when we do things according to His will and purpose, and unhappy when we disobey the things we are commanded to follow.
-He made, formed, and created all the necessities for humans to survive; He made two great lights, the greater light to rule the day and the lesser light to rule the night.
-He also provided humans with foods to eat, the herb to maintain a healthy body, the trees that yield fruits according to their kind for nourishment, the waters that the human body needs, the animals, and every living thing that moves under the human domain and as the generation of human progresses they started eating meats with harmful effects to the human body.
+He is pleased when we do things according to His will and purpose and unhappy when we disobey the things we are commanded to follow.
+He made, formed, and created all the necessities for humans to survive; He made two great lights, the more excellent light to rule the day and the lesser light to rule the night.
+He also provided humans with foods to eat, the herb to maintain a healthy body, trees that yield fruits according to their kind for nourishment, the waters that the human body needs, the animals, and every living thing that moves under the human domain and as the generation of human progresses they started eating meats with harmful effects to the human body.

 When God gave complete control of the Garden of Eden to Adam and Eve, it was perfect and unblemished until they were subjected to sin and lost the perfection they used to have.
 A perfect garden they used to fellowship with the LORD had been denied for them to use.
-They had to labor to bring food to the table for the sustenance of their body and Eve to have the pain of giving birth.
-And all of these being said; from Adam’s period of innocence to Noah’s period of conscience, to Abrahamic’s covenant of promise, to the Mosaic covenant where the law was given for the Israelites to obey is the subject we have to study.
+They had to labor to bring food to the table for the sustenance of their body, and Eve had to have the pain of giving birth.
+And all of these being said, from Adam’s period of innocence to Noah’s period of conscience, to Abrahamic’s covenant of promise, to the Mosaic covenant where the law was given for the Israelites to obey, is the subject we have to study.
 When God gave Moses the Ten Commandments, one of His commandments was to “remember the sabbath day, to keep it holy” (Exodus 20:8).

 Psalm 37:23-24: “The Lord directs the steps of the godly.
 He delights in every detail of their lives.
 Though they stumble, they will never fall, for the Lord holds them by the hand.”
 Proverbs 16:9: “We can make our plans, but the Lord determines our steps.”